joelkoen/PicoLimbo/docs/config/world.md

 PicoLimbo includes experimental world features that allow you to customize the spawn position.

 > [!WARNING]
-> This feature is work in progress and may not work with all Minecraft versions.
-It may cause crashes or instability.
+> This feature is work in progress and **only works with Minecraft client version 1.19 and above** as of now.
+It may
-> While bug reports are welcome, expect issues and test thoroughly before production use.
+> cause crashes or instability.
+While bug reports are welcome, expect issues and test thoroughly before production use.

 ## Spawn Position